vanilla-extracts/writing-website/src/blog/gc-second-chapter.md

 ## Second chapter {#2nd}

-I finished the second chapter, _in which_ coming out happens, and aliens are
+I finished the second chapter, _Chapter II: Flashback_, _in which_ coming out happens, and aliens are
 ***confused***.

 It took me approximately 10 days to finish this chapter, it was a pretty